 North-South/East-West

-The time and location dimensions lists are not exhaustive, and we are happy to act through any other dimensions of interest you may identify.
+The time and location dimensions lists are not exhaustive, and we are happy to examine any other perspectives of interest you may identify.

 Road Segment Candidates

 The selection criteria we identified for potential road segments to be analysed consist of primarily spatial overlap of bus delay and traffic congestion information, as well as segments with historically high levels of congestions.
 Possible candidates are: